dzackgarza/Notes/Talks/Homotopy and the Hopf Fibration.md

 	- Explain larger space-filling foliations
 		- Move points away from center of $S^2$
 - Not nullhomotopic!
+- Can suspend to yield generators of stable homotopy groups, important for studying cobordism

 ## Interesting Results
 - $\pi_3(S^2) = \mathbb{Z}$